-5.7 - Pressure Configuration
+5.7 - Pressure / Fan Speed Config

-This screen is used to setup and control the static pressure of the system.
-The Rooftop Controller can either control a bypass damper or a variable frequency drive to maintain static pressure.
-Note that this screen is unavailable on the C1050 platform, or if the Mechanical Cooling type is set to use "Analog" without an external module (see section 5.4).
+This screen is used to set up and control the static pressure or the fan speed in a system by modulating a bypass damper or a variable frequency drive.

+Note that this screen is unavailable on the C1050 platform, or if the Mechanical Cooling type is set to "Analog" without an external module (see section 5.4).